-TERM DEFINITION Landfills - Class I Landfill - Class I(a) means a landfill for the disposal of waste and that has: a. two liners of which at least one is a synthetic liner, b. a leachate collection and removal system, c. a leak detection system between the two liners, and d. a groundwater monitoring system.
-Landfill - Class I(b) means a landfill for the disposal of waste and that has: a. a synthetic or clay liner, b. a leachate collection and removal system, and c. a groundwater monitoring system.
-Landfills - Class II means a landfill for the disposal of waste, not including hazardous waste.
-Landfills - Class III means a landfill for the disposal of waste: a. that is solid; b. that, on disposal in a landfill, is not reasonably expected to undergo physical, chemical, or biological changes to such an extent as to produce substances that may cause an adverse effect; and c. includes but is not limited to demolition debris, concrete, asphalt, glass, ceramic materials, scrap metal, and dry timber or wood that has not been chemically treated but does not include hazardous waste.
-Liquor Retail Sales means a development primarily used for the retail sales of alcoholic beverages for off-site consumption as authorized by Alberta Gaming, Liquor, & Cannabis.
-Local Industrial Uses means farm support businesses and minor service, storage, repair, and minor manufacturing activities in the rural area.
+Landfills - Class I Landfill - Class I(a) means a landfill for the disposal of waste and that has: a. two liners of which at least one is a synthetic liner, b. a leachate collection and removal system, c. a leak detection system between the two liners, and Use d. a groundwater monitoring system.
+Landfill - Class I(b) means a landfill for the disposal of waste and that has: a. a synthetic or clay liner, b. a leachate collection and removal system, and a groundwater monitoring system.
+Use Landfills - Class II means a landfill for the disposal of waste, not including hazardous waste.
+Landfills - Class III means a landfill for the disposal of waste: a. that is solid; Use b. that, on disposal in a landfill, is not reasonably expected to undergo physical, chemical, or biological changes to such an extent as to produce substances that may cause an adverse effect; and includes but is not limited to demolition debris, concrete, asphalt, glass, ceramic materials, scrap metal, and dry timber or wood that has not been chemically treated but does not include hazardous waste.
+Use Liquor Retail Sales means a development primarily used for the retail sales of alcoholic beverages for off-site consumption as authorized by Alberta Gaming, Liquor, & Cannabis.
+General Livestock means livestock as defined in the Agricultural Operation Practices Act.
+Use Local Industrial Uses means farm support businesses and minor service, storage, repair, and minor manufacturing activities in the rural area.
 Typical uses include limited contractor services; custom workshops; auto body, auto wrecking, automotive and equipment repair; outdoor sale and storage; vehicle and equipment storage; and household repair services at a scale and size compatible with adjacent development.
-Manufactured Home Parks means any lot on which two or more occupied manufactured homes are harboured or are permitted to be harboured without regard to whether a fee or charge is paid or made, and shall include any building, structure, tent, vehicle, or enclosure used or intended for use as a part of the equipment of such manufactured home park, which complies with relevant government regulations governing manufactured home parks.
-Municipal shop means the facility used by a municipality for the storage of materials used in and Storage Yard fulfilling its various functions and the housing and repair of its equipment.